 Unless otherwise indicated, our workshops are open to all faculty, students and staff.

-You can find previously recorded sessions on our recordings & resources page or check out team science where we customize and facilitate collaborative events for researchers to build new connections, identify new lines of inquiry and ideate around funding opportunities.
+You can find previously recorded sessions on our recordings and resources page or check out team science where we customize and facilitate collaborative events for researchers to build new connections, identify new lines of inquiry and ideate around funding opportunities.

 2025 sessions